hacker-works/hacker-works.github.io/_careers/03-devops-hacker.md

 * push back a problematic requirement if you know what the problems with it will be and can explain the same to the non-technical people

 ### You have:

-*  good understanding in at least one technology stack of your choice
+* broad technical background

 ## Some familiarity and understanding of the following tools:

-* git
 * maven
+* unit testing
+* integration testing
-* jenkins
+* performance testing
-* ssh
+* UI automation
 * logging
-* shell scripting and command line tools

 ## Working experience with the any of the following is a big plus:

 * Cassandra database
-* Amazon AWS (EC2, RDS, S3, CloudFront, etc.)
-* Linux-based systems in production
-* deploying and troubleshooting of Java application servers (e.g. Tomcat)
 * clusters
-* performance testing
 * big data